mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-personal-access-token.md

 ### Account Settings

 1. Sign in to the user account and go to **Account Settings > Security > Personal Access Tokens**.
-2. Identify the access token you want to revoke and hit **Delete**.
-Confirm the deletion.
+2. Identify the access token you want to revoke, then select **Delete** and confirm the deletion.

 ### System Console

 1. Go to **System Console > Users**, search for the user account which the token belongs to, then select **Manage Tokens** from the dropdown.
-2. Identify the access token you want to revoke and hit **Delete**.
-Confirm the deletion.
+2. Identify the access token you want to revoke, then select **Delete** and confirm the deletion.

 ## Frequently Asked Questions (FAQ)